olliw42/mLRS-docu/docs/MSPX.md

 - "Rx Snd RcChannel" = "rc override" or "rc channels" (both have the same functionality in MspX mode)

-***Notes***:
+> [!NOTE]
-- RC link statistics are only sent to the flight controller via MSP if "rc override" or "rc channels" is selected.
+> - RC link statistics are only sent to the flight controller via MSP if "rc override" or "rc channels" is selected.
-- MSP-RC messages will always override other RC inputs.
+> - MSP-RC messages will always override other RC inputs.
 If CRSF is connected and selected as the RC protocol in INAV, MSP-RC still has priority if enabled in mLRS and connected to a MSP enabled UART.
-- The RC update rate will be limited to 37 Hz in 2.4 GHz FLRC mode when using MspX (see [Differences between INAV 8 and 7 when using MspX](#differences-between-inav-8-and-7-when-using-mspx)).
+> - The RC update rate will be limited to 37 Hz in 2.4 GHz FLRC mode when using MspX (see [Differences between INAV 8/9 and 7 when using MspX](#differences-between-inav-89-and-7-when-using-mspx)).

 ## INAV Configuration